KhanJuned/FileSynker/README.md

 <br>
 <ol>
   <li>Install Visual Studio make sure you install C++ development environment, Remember to always built the project as 64 bit</li>
-  <li>Make a Dependencies folder in your project and a subfolder include</li>
+  <li>Make a "Dependencies" folder in your project and a subfolder "include"</li>
   <li>make a project and get GLFW connected, add the lib-vc2019 to Dependencies > include</li>
   <li>Get imgui and imgui-sfml and add it in Dependencies > include, replace the file that you get from imgui and ImGuiFileDialog from the files that are present in my repo</li>
   <li>Download SFML and add it to Dependencies > include, Add the sfml-lib to include</li>